Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ho Chi Minh City aims to strive for over 95% of vegetable samples produced in the city to be inspected and tested to meet safety standards by 2025.

 Accordingly, by 2025, the vegetable cultivation area of the City will be 3,000 hectares (planting area of 15,280 hectares), concentrated in Cu Chi, Binh Chanh and Hoc Mon districts; the estimated output will reach 446 thousand tons, of which the vegetable output for processing will be 14-18 thousand tons (accounting for about 3-4% of the total vegetable output).
 Every year, 3-4 new vegetable varieties will be transferred suitable for the conditions of urban agricultural development in the City, providing the market with 400-500 tons of various vegetable seeds, meeting the needs of 560,000-700,000 hectares of cultivation.
-The proportion of safe, concentrated vegetables with traceability will reach 15-20% of the total vegetable cultivation area of the City; the area of high-tech cultivation will reach 540-600 hectares (accounting for 18-20% of the total vegetable production area); The organic vegetable production area reaches about 10-15 hectares; Support the construction and development of 2-4 vegetable value chains consumed in the City; Over 95% of vegetable samples produced in the City are inspected and tested to meet safety standards.
+The proportion of safe, concentrated vegetables with traceability will reach 15-20% of the total vegetable cultivation area of the City; the area of high-tech cultivation will reach 540-600 hectares (accounting for 18-20% of the total vegetable production area); The organic vegetable production area is about 10-15 hectares; Support the construction and development of 2-4 vegetable value chains consumed in the City; Over 95% of vegetable samples produced in the City are inspected and tested to meet safety standards.

 In particular, the City sets the target of average production value obtained per hectare of vegetable land reaching an average of 700-750 million VND/year.

-The leaders of Ho Chi Minh City People's Committee also set a target that by 2030, the area of safe, concentrated vegetables with traceability will reach 30-40% of the total vegetable growing area of the City; the area of high-tech cultivation will reach 1,000-1,250 hectares (accounting for 40-50% of the total vegetable production area); the area of organic vegetable production will reach about 15-20 hectares...
+The leaders of the Ho Chi Minh City People's Committee also set a target that by 2030, the area of safe, concentrated vegetables with traceability will reach 30-40% of the total vegetable growing area of the City; the area of high-tech cultivation will reach 1,000-1,250 hectares (accounting for 40-50% of the total vegetable production area); the area of organic vegetable production will reach about 15-20 hectares...
 And the average production value obtained on 1 hectare of vegetable growing land will reach an average of 800-850 million VND/year, the output value of high-tech vegetables will account for 60-70% of the total value of vegetables.

 The City plans to support the construction and development of 4-6 vegetable value chains for consumption in the City and strives for 100% of vegetable samples produced in the City to be inspected and tested to meet safety standards.